Novation Circuit Mono Station: secondhand synth happiness?

 Clock division and pattern behaviour settings on the Circuit Mono Station

-Expanding the creative potential there, the clock division – relative to the tempo or an external signal – can be different for Osc 1, Osc 2 and the mod sequence, which makes for some really complex, evolving sounds.
+Expanding the creative potential there, the clock division – relative to the tempo or an external signal – can be different for Oscillator 1, Oscillator 2, and the mod sequence.
+It’s possible to create some really complex, evolving sounds, and that can make up for the lack of the second LFO compared with the BassStation II.

 * though as Novation’s demonstrated before, the Circuit’s pads can do a hell of a lot.
 A shift-step could allow players to choose a note out of a chord to play…